lukereding/data_science_examples/README.md

 - bokeh dashboard
 - map house ages in austin via web crawling trulia
 - radar plot from NBA play stats dataset on kaggle
+- X things you're missing by not using tidyverse